 These pumps have a high suction lift that eliminates the need for placing the pump directly at the water source.
 Centrifugal pumps are designed for water containing up to 10 percent suspended solids by volume and will pass solids up to 1/4th of the hose diameter.

-The diaphragm pump is also a self priming pump.
-But, instead of an impeller, it uses a heavy elastomer plate of rubber called a diaphragm to form a sealed water chamber.
+The diaphragm pump is also a self-priming pump; but, instead of an impeller, it uses a heavy elastomer plate of rubber called a diaphragm to form a sealed water chamber.
 As the diaphragm moves up and down, vacuum and pressure move the water through the pump.

-Designed for transfer of water with high abrasive solids, such as mud, sand, silt, and sludge, this type of pump is usually used for industrial maintenance and municipality work, trench and foundation work, septic systems and seepage.
+Designed for transfer of water with high abrasive solids, such as mud, sand, silt, and sludge, this type of pump is usually used for industrial maintenance and municipality work, trench and foundation work, and septic systems and seepage.

 Unlike centrifugal pumps that rely on water to cool the internal parts, dry pumping will not damage diaphragm pumps.
 Therefore, seepage in the water that is flowing through the pump does not compromise pump performance.

 Using Your Pump

 It is important to know “what and where” you will be pumping, and then pick the correct size pump with the correct seals for the fluids that you will be transferring.
 Remember that altitude will affect performance.
 The higher the elevation, the less lift there is.
 Never plan for more than 25 feet of suction lift.

 Typical Discharge capacities for various pumps are listed below.
 Alternate brands and types of pumps may have varying discharge rates.

 2 ” Centifugal 8000 GPH